 Here are some other fun, sewing projects for Christmas if you’re looking for more inspiration!

-Which of these handmade Christmas ornament ideas are you loving?
+Do you have any sentimental handmade Christmas ornaments?
 Share in a comment below!